CarolinaYo/employee-sumary/README.md

 * ![sample questions](Assets/sample-questions.PNG)
 * Once all questions are answered and no additional team added, then a team.html file is generated with the following preview:
 * ![team.html preview](Assets/team-page.PNG)
-* Example Employee Sumary page:
+* Example Employee Summary page path: /Develop/output/team.html

 ## License